Oklahoma Law Enforcement Memorial

 Kenneth Ellsworth Miller - Undersheriff

-Beaver County Sheriffs Office
+Beaver County Sheriff’s Office December 10, 1977

 Shortly after midnight on Saturday, December 10, 1977, Undersheriff Kenneth Miller was notified of two men trying to stop traffic.
 Undersheriff Miller and a friend, Danny Cambern, went to investigate.